 Some of our clients contact us right from the accident scene.
 Others turn to us when they realize how difficult it is to obtain compensation from insurance companies.
 We gladly help everyone as soon as we can.
 If we cannot get to a client immediately, we guide them from a distance.
-Here is some advice to guide you until you speak to a Virginia Beach bike accident attorney.
+Here is some advice to guide you until you call Christian direct at 1-800-HURT-123.

 In the first minutes after the accident, you may feel fine.
 Not having broken bones and not bleeding heavily does not mean you were not hurt.
 You probably do not feel the pain due to the adrenaline rush.
 You could have internal injuries, traumatic brain injury, whiplash, or back injuries.

 If you do not see a doctor and the injuries get worse, the aggravation will be your responsibility.
 Therefore, undergoing a preventive medical examination is a much more convenient alternative.
 In the best-case scenario, the doctor will confirm that you are not hurt.

 The law gives you the right to recover your losses (medical expenses, bike damage, and more).
 However, you need to prove how the accident occurred and what consequences it had.
 Photos, video recordings, and witness testimonies help.
 They are best gathered from the accident scene.
 The sooner, the better.